apigee-127/a127-samples/security-apikey-apigee/README.md

 $ npm install
 ```

-#### 4) Create an account and a project
+#### 4) Create an account with the 'apigee' provider

-1. If you do not have one already, create an a127 account and project.
+1. If you do not have one already, create an a127 account.
 Be sure to select the `apigee` provider when you create the account:

     `a127 account create myaccount`

-    `a127 project create myproject`

-3. Create a RemoteProxy service and bind it to your project.
-See also [Understanding remote services](https://github.com/apigee-127/a127-documentation/wiki/Services).
+2. Create a RemoteProxy service and bind it to your project:

     `a127 service create myremoteservice`